Pedagogical Use of the General History of Africa

 In March 2009, UNESCO launched Phase II of the General History of Africa Project to respond to the strong expectations expressed by the African countries to adapt the contents of the volumes of the GHA to school teaching.
 The aim is to enhance the knowledge of African students of their continent's history and contribution to the general progress of humanity.

-A new Scientific Committee entrusted with the intellectual and scientific orientation was established.
+A Scientific Committee entrusted with the intellectual and scientific orientation was established.
 It comprises 10 members coming from the 5 sub regions of Africa.
 The project reflects the priority given to Africa by UNESCO, and is in line with Second Decade of Education for Africa (2006 – 2015), which lays emphasis on the links between education and culture and the improvement of the quality of educational content in Africa.

 - For more information on the project background, please refer to the "Background Papers" dedicated corner.